-Fish and Wildlife Management and Development - Continues conservation enhancement, and management and development activities that benefit fish and wildlife.
-Supports management of facilities, lands, and in-stream flows for the protection of fish and wildlife.
+Fish and Wildlife Management and Development - Ongoing conservation, enhancement, and management and development activities that benefit fish and wildlife.
+Management of facilities, lands, and in-stream flows for the protection of fish and wildlife. \$6,000 management, updating the standing operating procedures, and coordination of the emergency management program. \$1,258,000

-Facility Operations - Supports day-to-day operations of Glen Elder Dam and Waconda Lake for delivery of project benefits, including flood control and delivery of water to project water users.
-Activities include project operations actions such as land management, hazardous waste, recreation management, updating the standing operating procedures, and coordination of the emergency management program.
+Facility Operations - Day-to-day operations of Glen Elder Dam and Waconda Lake for delivery of project benefits, including flood control and delivery of water to project water users.
+Includes program activities related to project operations, such as land management, hazardous waste, recreation

-Facility Maintenance and Rehabilitation - Supports construction administration and oversight of the ongoing construction contract for the spillway replacement project.
+Facility Maintenance and Rehabilitation - Continues construction contract for the spillway replacement project.
 Facility examinations to ensure structural integrity relating to safe and reliable operation of the structures.
-The Facility Maintenance and Rehabilitation request varies dependent upon the need for replacements, additions and extraordinary maintenance requirements.
+The Facility Maintenance and Rehabilitation request varies dependent upon the need for replacements, additions, and extraordinary maintenance requirements.
 The funding varies depending on the type of required annual inspections at the dam.
-The funding increase supports accelerated schedule for construction of spillway replacement.